Stigma (Italian band)

 Stigma was an Italian band based in Mondovì.

 The group was founded in 2000 and played Metalcore but their musical style changed.
 Nowadays Stigma plays a mixture of Melodic Death Metal, Deathcore and Grindcore.

 Their albums When Midnight Strikes!
 (2008) and Concierto for the Undead (2010) were released through the US label Pivotal Rockordings.
-2010s album Concierto for the Undead was produced by Bring Me the Horizon guitarist Jona Weinhofen.
+2010s album Concerto for the Undead was produced by Bring Me the Horizon guitarist Jona Weinhofen.
 The Japanese and Australian album version is distributet by Stomp Entertainment.
 Their digital EP The Undertaker which was produced by Simone Mulanori, Brandan Schieppati (musician of Bleeding Through) and Anaal Nathrakh musician Mick Kenney.
 Kenney and Shiepati founded Bombs of Death Productions.
 The cover artwork was designed by Daniel Mcbride who worked together designed covers for acts like Born of Osiris, Veil of Maya and After the Burial.

 A music video for the song The Undertaker was directed by Salvatore Perroni who worked together with Devildriver, Suicide Silence, Evergreen Terrace and Adam Kills Eve.